"The Beginner's Guide To Keeping Chickens In The UK"

 Where there are chickens, there will most likely be foxes.
 Now that urban foxes are as numerous as their country cousins, they are a major consideration for the urban chicken owner.

-For a detailled section on foxes and the steps you can take to keep your hens safe visit this link here.
+Click the blue link for a detailled section on foxes and the steps you can take to keep your hens safe.

 You should also know that keeping chickens can increase the likelihood of rats, mice and other vermin.
 The problem isn't so much that hens attract the vermin but rather that they are attracted by leftover chicken feed and the chance of an easy meal.